DavidMuller/genome_annotation/README.txt

 Its -input, -p, and -out options are required.

---input is fasta file with the DNA sequences you want to analyze.
+-input is fasta file with the DNA sequences you want to analyze.
---p is the protein data base (made with Blast+'s makeblastdb tool).
+-p is the protein data base (made with Blast+'s makeblastdb tool).
---out specifies the format you want your results in--an argument of 'g' yields GFF output, a is a multi-fasta file of predicted protein sequences.
+-out specifies the format you want your results in--an argument of 'g' yields GFF output, 'a' is a multi-fasta file of predicted protein sequences.